 To provide advanced training and on-site technical and equipment support to law enforcement officers and agencies conducting low-staffing and multi-agency sobriety checkpoints.
-To utilize the Breath Alcohol Testing (BAT) Mobile for training, and upon request, during sobriety checkpoint enforcement activities and as a mobile training platform and public relations tool used to raise community awareness of the crime of drunken/drugged driving.
-To develop a legal, safe, efficient, and Constitutional sobriety checkpoint program to be used regularly by Arkansas law enforcement agencies as part of an ongoing program to deter and apprehend drunken/drugged drivers and to reduce alcohol and drug-related traffic crashes and fatalities on Arkansas’ roadways.
+To utilize the Breath Alcohol Testing (B.A.T.)
+Mobile for training, and upon request, during sobriety checkpoint enforcement activities and as a mobile training platform and public relations tool used to raise community awareness of the crime of drunken/drugged driving.
+To develop a legal, safe, efficient, and Constitutional sobriety checkpoint program that will be used regularly by Arkansas law enforcement agencies as part of an ongoing program to deter and apprehend drunken/drugged drivers and to reduce alcohol and drug-related traffic crashes and fatalities on roadways throughout the State of Arkansas.

 The B.A.T.
 Mobile is a highly specialized vehicle used for conducting sobriety checkpoints throughout the state.
 The B.A.T.
 Mobile program is based at the Black River Technical College’s Law Enforcement Training Academy in Pocahontas, Arkansas, and is available for use by agencies throughout the State of Arkansas free of charge.
 Funding for the B.A.T.
 Mobile Program is provided through a grant from the Arkansas State Police Highway Safety Office (ASHO) and the National Highway Traffic Safety Administration (NHTSA).
 The grant covers all of the costs for the use of the B.A.T.
 Mobile Program including maintenance, fuel, lodging, salary, and training.